grahonan/ColorBlindHelper/README.md

 # ColorBlindHelper
 Color Blind Buddy is a live-video utility app for people who are color blind.
+Makes use of the [GPUImage2](https://github.com/BradLarson/GPUImage2) framework.

 Created as a side project -- Winter Vacation 2016

-Features:
+**Features:**

 • Highlight either the red or green regions of the image with an animated stripe pattern